open-ephys/onix-docs/source/Software Guide/Bonsai.ONIX/Nodes/NeuropixelsV1Device.rst

     * - RequireSNMatch
       - boolean
-      - If true, then require configuration and probe serial numbers to match to start acqusition.
+      - If True, the configuration and probe serial numbers must match to start acquisition.
 Keeping this parameter set to True is good practice because the correct calibration files must be loaded in order for the probe to function properly.
+        Error message if set to True and not properly configured: Probe and configuration serial numbers do not match.

-    * - NueuropixelsV1Configuration
+    * - NeuropixelsV1Configuration
       - N/A
       - Editing this parameter will open the Configuration GUI, just like double clicking on the node.